ElliotMtb/battlefield-hexagons-3d/README.md

+## Quickstart
+Assuming NodeJS is installed...
+Clone this repo
+Open the project from a command line or terminal

+Type:

+npm start

+It should launch the app in your default browser at localhost:3000.
+The tank models may take some time to load.

 ## Description
 An app that uses React, ThreeJS (w/ underlying WebGL), and loaded 3D models as the building blocks to test the concepts needed to build a 3D hexagon-based board game as a webapp.